dkarunakaran/mlops-light-workflow/README.md

 This is done in github Actions.
 The config stored stored in .github/workflows/publish_build_containerize.yaml

-We define following content in Makefile to install, lint, and test
+We define the following content in Makefile to install, lint, and test

 ```
 install: